alummav/my-diary/README.md

-# alummav.github.io

-Mini-Project for a personal diary using Python & Git
+#Git Clone of the local copy :: Mini-Project for a personal diary using Python, CSS & Git